Quick Summary: What Does Idea Management Software Actually Cost in 2026?

 Data hosting and compliance

 If you need EU data residency for GDPR compliance, not every vendor can accommodate this at the base price.
 Some charge a premium for non-US hosting.
-If you are a European organization, confirm where your data will be stored and whether that affects the price.
+If you're a European organisation, confirm where your data will be stored and whether that affects the price.
+Hives.co is EU-hosted by default and GDPR-compliant on all tiers.

 Overage charges